-With such long periods of time devoted to caregiving, veteran caregivers are often forced to make trade-offs with their careers and financial stability in order to take care of their loved ones.
-NAC found that 43 percent of veteran caregivers report that they provide more than 40 hours a week of care-the equivalent of a full-time job.
+With such time commitments in their caregiver role, it is unsurprising veteran caregivers are often forced to make trade-offs with their careers and financial stability in order to take care of their loved ones.
+NAC found that 43 percent of veteran caregivers report that they provide more than 40 hours a week of care, the equivalent of a full-time job.
 Of the 68 percent who were employed while caregiving, 69 percent had to take unpaid time off from work or stop working temporarily, 47 percent say they had to take early retirement or stop working entirely and 62 percent had to cut back the hours in their regular work schedule.
 Over three-quarters of caregivers in the DAV survey reported that their jobs or careers were limited or negatively impacted due to their caregiving; of those 48.3 percent said their jobs or careers were significantly limited or negatively impacted.